<< Return to Articles index

 Beneficiary Protection

 Finally, the use of a trust is very appropriate for dealing with various family situations.
-For example, it is not wise to leave assets to minor children or to beneficiaries who are not ready or able to manage assets.
-Assets left directly to a minor child will be held by the child's guardian who must report to the court system everything that he or she does with the assets until they are turned over to the child at age 18.
-In additiona, even upon turning age 18, a child may still not be ready to manage the assets.
+For example, it is not wise to leave assets to minor children or to beneficiaries who are not ready or able to manage the assets.
+Assets left directly to a minor child will be held by the child’s guardian who must report to the court system everything that he or she does with the assets until they are turned over to the child at age 18.
+In addition, even upon turning age 18, a child may still not be ready to manage the assets.
 These situations can be addressed by using a trust.

 When using a trust, you appoint a trustee to manage the assets and distribute them based on the terms of the trust agreement.
 The trustee is not required to report to the court system.
 In addition, the trust agreement, rather than Virginia law, states when the assets are to be turned over to the child.
 Thus, assets can be held in trust for the child's benefit until he or she reaches the age you prescribe in the trust agreement.